apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.memory.compaction.max.size
-> Maximum amount of memory used for compaction operations, before spilling to local storage.<br></br>
+> Maximum amount of memory used  in bytes for compaction operations in bytes , before spilling to local storage.<br></br>
 > **Default Value**: N/A (Required)<br></br>
 > `Config Param: MAX_MEMORY_FOR_COMPACTION`<br></br>